Trump offers support for bathroom access based on gender identity

 “North Carolina did something (that) was very strong, and they’re paying a big price,” Trump said.

-Trump’s main rival for the Republican nomination, U.S. Senator Ted Cruz, reiterated his support for North Carolina’s law, which invalidated an ordinance passed in Charlotte and is now the subject of a federal lawsuit.
-[L2N1700NV]
+Trump’s main rival for the Republican nomination, U.S. Senator Ted Cruz, reiterated his support on Thursday for North Carolina’s law, which invalidated an ordinance passed in Charlotte and is now the subject of a federal lawsuit.

 “We shouldn’t be facilitating putting little girls alone in a bathroom w/ grown men,” Cruz, who is a social conservative and the father of two young girls, said on Twitter.
 “That’s just a bad, bad, bad idea.”

-North Carolina’s law has been criticized for denying protections to the lesbian, gay, bisexual and transgender community beyond bathroom access.
+North Carolina’s law has been criticized for denying protections to the lesbian, gay, bisexual and transgender community beyond just the issue of bathroom access.
 McCrory has signaled a willingness to revise some aspects of the measure, but he and other top Republicans in the state are standing firm on the controversial bathroom provision.

 McCrory is seeking re-election in November.
 His campaign has defended the provision saying it affects only bathrooms in public schools and government buildings, and private businesses are free to adopt their own bathroom policies.

+Target Corp this week said transgender employees and customers could use the bathroom that matches their gender identity, becoming the first big retailer to weigh in on the debate that has captured national attention for weeks.

+Responding to Trump’s remarks, McCrory’s campaign said the governor stood by his belief that boys and girls should be kept separate in bathroom and shower facilities in public schools.

-Additional reporting by Letitia Stein, Emily Stephenson and Megan Cassella; Editing by Frances Kerry and Cynthia Osterman
+“It’s just common sense,” campaign spokesman Ricky Diaz said in a statement.
+(Additional reporting by Emily Stephenson and Megan Cassella; Editing by Frances Kerry)